kevinrue/GOexpress/README.md

 * subEset() allows to subset an ExpressionSet to only the samples with a particular set of values in given columns of their phenotypic data (e.g. only samples from "2H" and "6H" in their "Time" information).

+* An example of the main input and output objects is included with the package.

+* A User's Guide is included, and presents a typical workflow using the included example input objects.